 I knelt down to my toddler, waited until our eyes locked, and said a few calm but firm words to help get us through floors 4 through 8.

 As the elevator reached the 8th floor, I picked my son up off the floor, half-smiled to the gawking onlookers, and confidently marched to my apartment door.

 What parents of strong-willed toddlers should know.

 Parenting a strong-willed toddler is tough work.
 You feel like there is nothing you can do to turn your defiant or spirited child into a cheerfully obedient little person.

-Some days you want to grab a glass of wine, a bag of miniature Reese’s and hide under the queen-sized comforter in your master bedroom.
-You know….to create a little tent oasis that is free from screaming children, gawkers, and advice.
+Some days you want to grab a bag of miniature Reese’s and hide under the comforter in your master bedroom.

 This is your happy place and your twenty-one-year-old-self has no idea who you are anymore.